hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 Notice that first of all, all table and view instances are instantiated.
 Once this is done, they can be used in the LiveSQL query.

-In the example above, the table and view instances such as `a`, `t`, and `ba` are created using the DAO methods `createTable()` and `createView()` respectively.
+In the example above, the table and view instances `a`, `t`, and `ba` are created using the DAO methods `createTable()` and `createView()` respectively.
 They can include an optional alias parameter (recommended) that is used in the query.
 If omitted, LiveSQL will pick one automatically.

-Tables and views are added to the query with the `from()` and `join()` clauses.
+Tables and views are added to the query with the `from()` and `join()` clauses (and its variations).

 ## Joining

-If the query include more than a single table or view it will include one or more *join* clauses for them.
+If the query includes more than a single table or view it will include one or more *join* clauses for them.
 The semantics of them follow the standard semantics of the SQL Standard

 ## Self-Referencing Joins